jiakai2002/blooket-coins-bot/README.md

 # blooket-coins-bot

-Bot to automate earning daily blooket coins.<br>
+Bot to automatically earn daily blooket coins.<br>

 **How it works:** Bot opens chrome, logs in to blooket, plays cafe game and autoclicks for 6 minutes.<br>